Apr 02, 2019

 Resist the temptation to buy them a baby bunny from a store* just to make them happy.
 This is the perfect teachable moment for your kids on responsible pet ownership and shelter pet adoption.
 Here's why Easter and the few months thereafter are such a headache for shelters like ours that accept rabbits.

 The Vanderburgh Humane Society is currently overwhelmed with bunnies.
-27 to be exact, between the shelter and foster care as of March 26th.
-One of them, Owen (gray), is pictured below.
+25 to be exact, between the shelter and foster care as of April 2nd.
 We do not have a time limit for our animals, but we do only have so much space and so much manpower.
 Rabbits are time-consuming and expensive to care for.
 Why are there so many needing homes?

 Rabbits are popular “gifts” for children around the Easter holiday.
 Some pet stores and farm supply stores even right here in Evansville* sell baby rabbits to take advantage of this sales trend.
 Unfortunately, many people end up surrendering or selling these rabbits within months of purchasing them because they were not prepared for the kind of care and/or equipment that rabbits require. (*Important distinction: some pet stores, such as PetSmart and Pet Supplies Plus, host adoptable rabbits from local shelters & rescues instead of buying baby bunnies from breeders "for sale."
 Both PetSmart and Pet Supplies Plus in Evansville have helped us adopt out multiple bunnies and we appreciate them for that!
 If you are looking at getting a bunny from a pet store, simply ask where they came from.)